"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Related Work

 \subsection{AI and Ableism}

-People with disabilities (PwD) increasingly use online platforms to advocate for disability rights and challenge regressive ableist norms~\cite{cripthevoteHuff2016, mann_rhetoric_2018,auxier_handsoffmyada_2019}.
-However, this growing advocacy has led to increased incidents of hate and harassment towards PwD \cite{taylor_autsome_2019, kaur_challenges_2024, sannon_i_2019, heung_vulnerable_2024, sannon_disability_2023}.
-HCI scholarship has documented the discrimination and toxic speech that PwD encounter online.
+People with disabilities (PwD) increasingly use online platforms to advocate for disability rights and challenge regressive ableist norms~\cite{cripthevoteHuff2016, mann_rhetoric_2018, auxier_handsoffmyada_2019}.
+However, this growing advocacy has led to increased incidents of hate and harassment towards them \cite{taylor_autsome_2019, kaur_challenges_2024, sannon_i_2019, heung_vulnerable_2024, sannon_disability_2023}.
+Recent research has documented the discrimination and toxic speech that PwD encounter online.
 From facing overt forms of hate (e.g., slurs, threats) \cite{sannon_disability_2023, heung_vulnerable_2024} to disguised hurtful language (e.g., invasive questions, infantilizing comments, denial of identity) \cite{keller_microaggressive_2010, heung_nothing_2022, olkin_experiences_2019, lyu_i_2024}, many PwD feel excluded, bullied, and abused online \cite{burch_you_2018}, and several have forgoed their online communities \cite{heung_vulnerable_2024, lyu_i_2024}.
 Not only do online platforms fail to prevent toxic speech, they often suppress advocacy content posted by PwD \cite{heung_vulnerable_2024, sannon_disability_2023}.
 Furthermore, there is a growing concern that machine learning models reinforce and perpetuate biases against PwD \cite{sheng_societal_2021, hutchinson_social_2020, hassan_unpacking_2021, gadiraju_i_2023, nakamura_my_2019}.
-Research shows that language models reinforce ableist stereotypes in text completion, make assumptions about PwD wanting to be \textit{``fixed''}, and shift sentiments from positive to negative when disability-related terms are introduced in text ~\cite{hassan_unpacking_2021, gadiraju_i_2023, venkit-etal-2022-study, whittaker2019disability}. ~\citet{gadiraju_i_2023} found that PwD were concerned that LLMs may \textit{``teach bad behaviors''} and reinforce ableist preconceptions rather than educating users.
+Research shows that language models reinforce ableist stereotypes in text completion, make assumptions about PwD wanting to be \textit{``fixed,''} and shift sentiments from positive to negative when disability-related terms are introduced in text ~\cite{hassan_unpacking_2021, gadiraju_i_2023, venkit-etal-2022-study, whittaker2019disability}.